SysKitTeam/docs-spdockit/spdockit-insights/use-spdockit-insights.md

 ## Use SPDocKit to view farm performance

 SPDocKit Insights collects performance data[*](#licenseLimitations) by default.
 This behavior can be modified in the [settings](#internal/spdockit-insights/customize-settings/).
-To view the collected data, select the performance tab in the left navigation.
+To view the collected data, select the [Performance](#internal/spdockit-insights/insights-performance) tab in the left navigation.
 The default dashboard has three views:
 1. Compact
 2. Tiles